 If this was a drink fermented from the Arbutus Tree I wondered if there was any other reference to it and was anyone still making it, so I continued my investigations and it wasn’t until I went on Holiday to Portugal in the mid 90’s and on my way home I was in the duty free shop when I spotted a large bottle with a picture of the Arbutus fruit on it, the drink was called Medronho, I immediately purchased the litre bottle to bring back to the UK for drinking and further investigation.

-At this time I also got the internet and was able to continue further research in the latestrawberry_tree_unripe 1990’s and the story and proof of the origins of the Strawberry Tree took many twists.
+At this time I also got the internet and was able to continue further research in the late 1990’s and the story and proof of the origins of the Strawberry Tree took many twists.
 So I knew and understood that ancient nomadic people and later farmers were moving in to the British isles as the ice age ended, but I also discovered that the Gulf stream, that great oceanic current that came across the Atlantic and which originated in the Gulf of Mexico and Caribbean before flowing across the Atlantic to Europe that during the ice age it would warm the waters of the Portuguese coast and the French bay of Biscay, I anticipated that the people who lived along the Iberian coast would know and understand the benefits of this warm current probably using small boats to fish perhaps their fishing was dependent on the type of fish that was produced by the warm waters.

 When the current shifted and moved north towards the British isles it would have been noticed and may even have changed the ecology of their fisheries.
 This warm current of water may even have had a sacred meaning to these people making it important enough to go where it went.
 Knowing how fish are temperature specific, these people would likely have found that the fish they depended upon had moved with the warm current, the fish that these ancient Iberians fishermen knew how to catch using the right type of nets and specific tactics it is not a big stretch of imagination to understand that the people followed the fish to the British isles.